Safed Candles Gallery presents stunning handcrafted candles in the old city of Safed. Let’s begin our visit!

 Map

-Safed Candles is located near Ari Ashkenazi Synagogue, on 60 Israel Najara Street.
-Here is a map of the area with marked POI.
+Safed Candles is near Ari Ashkenazi Synagogue, on 60 Israel Najara Street.
+Here is a map of the area with marked points of interest.

 And here is the touristic map of Safed.